-- The cultural industries as a whole contribute £101.5 billion to the economy (DCMS, 2018), and account for 18.9% of total UK service exports (DCMS, 2016), and 5.5% of the economy.
+- The cultural industries contribute £101.5 billion to the economy (DCMS, 2018), and account for 18.9% of total UK service exports (DCMS, 2016), and 5.5% of the economy.
 The performing arts alone contribute £5.4 billion (DCMS, 2016), and culture and heritage attractions generate £4.5 billion annually from overseas visitors (Visit Britain). - According to a recent survey by Arts Council England (ACE- Conversation), 79% of people see the arts as important.
-70% participate in an arts activity (Active Lives survey, 2015-17).
-An Equity/National Campaign for the Arts/Stage newspaper survey revealed that 63% of people in the UK want to see their local council spend at least 50p per person every week on the arts, museums and heritage. - 3.
-Recent Tory governments have emphasised philanthropy, but private funding has never risen beyond 18% of the total income of arts organisations (ACE, 2017).
+70% participate in an arts activity (Active Lives survey, 2015- 17).
+An Equity/National Campaign for the Arts/Stage newspaper survey revealed that 63% of people in the UK want to see their local council spend at least 50p per person every week on the arts, museums and heritage.

+- 3. Recent Tory governments have emphasised philanthropy, but private funding has never risen beyond 18% of the total income of arts organisations (ACE, 2017).
 It has never been sufficient to offer a substitute for public funding and viewing it as such acts as a disincentive to provide the increases in public funding needed. - 4.
 Although George Osborne as Chancellor stabilised government arts expenditure in 2015, central government cut the DCMS budget in half between 2012-15 (PCS An Alternative vision for the culture sector).
 ACE has been cut by 36% in recent years, with substantial funding reductions to other UK nations, for example, a 30% cut to N. Ireland Arts Council, 2012-18. - 5.
 Due to Brexit, we now face a potential cultural loss of £10 billion from EU creative and development funds (Equity, 2016). - 6.
-UK culture funding falls way behind European levels. - In 2016, the DCMS allocation for libraries, museums and galleries, broadcasting, and what it specifically calls arts and culture, including theatre, concerts, opera and ballet, was £1.93 billion (DCMS figures). - In 2017-18, Local Authority (LA) arts spend, ultimately determined by central government Revenue Support Grant to councils, is now around £172m, (Arts Development: UK, 2017). - This gives a combined culture spend of around £2.1 billion, as opposed to Germany's £10.6 billion (€11.9b) and France's £8.9 billion (€10b) (Equity surveys of European trades unions, 2018).
-This is, for example, despite the UK GDP being £1,985.20 billion and the French a similar £1,955.29 billion (tradingeconomics.com, 2019). - UK arts spend per head of population therefore comes to around £31, with Germany on £131 and France on £132 (2017 population figures).

-- In 2015, as a percentage of Gross Domestic Product (GDP), UK spend was 0.3%.
-The European average was 0.5% (Creative Industries Federation survey, 2015).
-These figures are lower than they might have been due to the 2007-08 crisis. - 2018 figures (Eurostat Statistics Explained, 2018) reveal a higher percentage of GDP for spending on their category of 'recreation, culture and religion'.

-European Union: 1% France: 1.2% Holland: 1.3% Finland: 1.4% Hungary: 3.3% Germany: 1.0% And the UK with 0.6% As a percentage of total government expenditure, arts spend is:

-European Union: 2.2% France: 2.2% Holland: 3.1%

-Finland: 1.4% Hungary: 7.1% Germany: 2.3%

-And the UK: 1.5%
+UK culture funding falls way behind European levels. - In 2023/24 the expenditure of the UK government is expected to reach £1,189 billion, up from £886 billion in 2019-20 (Statistica and IFS). - Public sector expenditure on cultural services in the UK from between 2009/10 to 2022/3 has averaged at £4.1 billion (Statistica). - £4.1 billion, which was the exact amount spent in 2019-20, represents 0.4% of the total government expenditure in 2019-20.
+This is a typical percentage of total government expenditure on cultural services for UK governments.
+The overseas aid budget for the same year represented 1.7% of total government expenditure. - Between 2008-20016 the average per capita spend on cultural services in the UK was only higher than Portugal and Italy in Western Europe. - As a percentage of public spending over the same period (2008-2016) the UK's spending was only higher than Portugal and austerity wracked Greece. - In 2021 general government expenditure on cultural, broadcasting and publishing across the EU amounted to an average of 1% of all government expenditure (EuroStat). - Raising UK government expenditure on cultural services from its current average of 0.4% to 1% would on the projected UK expenditure for 2023-4 of £1,189, increase spending from an average of £4.1 billion over the last 14 years to £11.89 billion.

+CLIC's alternative proposals

+We believe that consideration should be given to the following proposals:

-- 1. Commitment to fully funded, sustained public investment, as the only way to reverse austerity and guarantee development of the arts. - Increase central arts funding to at least the European percentage levels of GDP and total expenditure - which would mean doubling it by some comparisons - to spread and sustain professional work across the country and encourage creativity in every local community.
+- 1. Commitment to fully funded, sustained public investment, as the only way to reverse austerity, Brexit and the impact of Covid-19 and guarantee development of the arts. - 2.
+Increase central arts funding to at least the European average percentage levels which would mean doubling it by some comparisons to spread and sustain professional work across the country and encourage creativity in every local community".